Model United Nations

 What are meals like?

 Each meal is organized self-serve style from a buffet of hot and cold foods.
 Students dine together in our dining hall alongside counselors and staff.
-Breakfast is served at 8:30am, lunch is served at 12:30pm and dinner is served at 7:30pm nightly.
-Dessert is made fresh nightly, and snacks are available at all times.
+Breakfast is served at 8:00am, lunch is served at 12:30pm and dinner is served at 6:30pm nightly.
+Snacks are available at all times.

 At any meal, delegates will have a wide range of options to fit their tastes and dining needs.
+Stony Point Center is very well equipped to handle all food allergies.
 Our meal plan is planned to ensure that there are vegetarian, vegan, gluten-free, kosher and halal options available at every dining opportunity.
-Additionally, our kitchen staff are very flexible and will plan to accommodate specific dietary requirements for students participating in each week's activities.
+With advance notice, kitchen staff is happy to provide for other special needs.

 How can I contact my child during the week?